Interview with Kier-La Janisse About Her New Book 'Cockfight'

 According to the Indiegogo page, the new book "explores the intersection of Southern Gothic, ritual masculinity and second wave feminism" in Monte Hellman's 1974 film "Cockfighter."
 I hadn't actually seen the film, so I streamed it on Amazon Prime the night before I spoke with Janisse.
 I had low expectations since it's about cockfighting and I dislike onscreen animal violence but goddamn, it was a pleasant surprise!
 The cinematography (c/o Néstor Almendros) is incredible and Warren Oates is undeniably charismatic.
-The rest of the cast is likewise insane ...
+The rest of the cast is likewise insane...
 Young Ed Begley Jr. and Harry Dean Stanton?
 Yes, please.

 To give a brief synopsis, "Cockfighter" is about a man named Frank Mansfield (Oates), an obsessive cocker who is known for getting into trouble due to his big mouth.
 After losing his bird in a stupid bet the night before an important fight, he takes a vow of silence that he won't break until he wins the Cockfighter of the Year award (which is pictured in the header image of this post).
 It's based on a novel with the same name by Charles Willeford.

-WiR: What was the impetus for Spectacular Optical (Janisse's small-press publishing company) and how do you decide what to publish?
+Woman in Revolt: What was the impetus for Spectacular Optical (Janisse's small-press publishing company) and how do you decide what to publish?
 How does the process work with a book like "Cockfight"?

 Kier-La Janisse: The "Cockfight" book is a slightly different scenario than the other books.
 When I started Spectacular Optical, it was to publish the books of other writers and predominantly, we were doing that through anthology projects.

 Spectacular Optical has existed as a website since probably 2010 or 2011.
 In 2014, I published the first book "Kid Power," an anthology with 15-20 different writers, looking at images of child empowerment in film.
-The next one was "Satanic Panic," which we had about 20 writers working on, about different pop cultural aspects of the 80s satanic hysteria and looking at it through different types of media and merchandise.
+The next one was "Satanic Panic" (2016), which we had about 20 writers working on, about different pop cultural aspects of the 80s satanic hysteria and looking at it through different types of media and merchandise.
 The third one was a book that was proposed to me.
-Samm Deighan put together this book called "Lost Girls" about the films of the French filmmaker Jean Rollin ... and that was all by women, so there were like 15 different women writing for it.
-"Yuletide Terror," our Christmas horror book that just came out was probably the biggest roster.
+Samm Deighan put together this book called "Lost Girls" about the films of the French filmmaker Jean Rollin... and that was all by women, so there were like 15 different women writing for it.
+"Yuletide Terror," our Christmas horror book that just came out, was probably the biggest roster.
 I think we had 30 different writers working on it.

 So generally, Spectacular Optical was something I started because I knew a lot of writers that work in horror/cult/exploitation that were always struggling to make a living and to have their work recognized on the Internet.
-They'll write these great articles, but the way the Internet works ... everything is just sort of positioned as disposable and isn't taken as seriously as things that are in print.
+They'll write these great articles, but the way the Internet works... everything is just sort of positioned as disposable and isn't taken as seriously as things that are in print.
 It was a way to give some of those writers a way to appear in print and also, to get paid.

 The company was never meant to be a vanity press, it was never supposed to be for me to publish my own books.
 But there are a couple of different reasons why I'm printing "Cockfight" through my company.
 One is that a lot of these companies that do monographs, like single film monographs, were not interested in a book about that particular film.
 Even the ones that were interested don't pay that much.
 You'll get maybe $1,000 for writing an entire book.